ThoughtRiver/ltss2019_thoughtriver/PITCHME.md

 ---

-@snap[north span-60]
+@snap[north span-60 text-06]
 ### What's old? - Neural Networks in Law
 @snapend

-@snap[west span-60]
+@snap[west span-40 text-05]
-- Belew used neural nets for document retrieval at the first International Conference on Artificial Intelligence and Law, 1987.
-- document knowledge representation encoded in the weights of the network
+Belew used neural nets for document retrieval at the first International Conference on Artificial Intelligence and Law, 1987.
+Document knowledge representation encoded in the weights of the network.
 @snapend

 @snap[east span-60]